 Transportation

 As seen in many industries, drones are helping reduce the time and cost of transportation inspections.
-Unmanned systems are used to inspect critical infrastructure such as railroads, roads, bridges, monorails and more in the transportation sector.
+Uncrewed systems are used to inspect critical infrastructure such as railroads, roads, bridges, monorails and more in the transportation sector.
 To excel in this field, you’ll need a basic understanding of the criteria to use during inspections to identify problem areas that need improvement.

 Urban Air Mobility